-Explore Italy and the Mediterranean diet, one of the healthiest diet patterns in the world.
-We will examine food and nutrition from historical, journalistic, political, health, agricultural, cultural, and culinary perspectives.
-This class will include a range of experiences for exploring and writing about food in this context:
+The Mediterranean diet is one of the healthiest diet patterns in the world.
+For most of the course, we will explore Italy and visit Spain, Israel, and other countries surrounding the Mediterranean Sea.
+We will examine food and nutrition from a cultural, health, historical, political, agricultural, sustainability, and culinary perspective.
+This class will include a range of experiences from different countries for exploring and comparing different food and food cultures.

-Participate in interactive cooking classes and wine classes from a culinary school in Florence.
-Take virtual tours of Pompeii, gelato producers, wineries, La Pietra, marketplaces, artisanal cheese producers, and ancient grain farms.
-Read and discuss a range of the best food writing on the topic, and learn from expert guest speakers from Italy and the US such as renowned archeologists, food writers, journalists, cookbook authors, restaurant reviewers, olive oil experts, sommeliers, food historians, and other leaders in food, nutrition, and health.
+We will participate in interactive cooking classes and wine classes from a culinary school.
+There will also be virtual tours of Pompeii, gelato producers, wineries, La Pietra, marketplaces, artisanal cheese producers, and open-air markets.
+We will read and discuss a range of the best food writing on the topic and learn from expert guest speakers from Italy, Spain, Israel, and the U.S., such as renowned archeologists, food writers, journalists, cookbook authors, chefs, farmers, restaurant reviewers, olive oil experts, sommeliers, food historians, and other leaders in food, nutrition, and health.

-Possible writing topics will range from the historical to the extremely current: examine the origins of Italian restaurants and discuss the changing role of restaurants in response to COVID-19; we will consider the extraordinary range of possible sources and ways of researching and reporting food-related topics.
-The goal is to use Italy as a case study, for nutrition, for cultural analysis, and for writing about all those subjects to experience a separate and distinct food and nutrition culture and provide a window of understanding into our own.
+The goal is to use Italy and other countries surrounding the Mediterranean as a case study for cultural analysis and write about all those subjects to experience a separate and distinct food and nutrition culture and provide a window of understanding into our own.

 Remote Learning Format